 Having been deeply impacted by the Holy Spirit during a Vineyard conference in May 1985, Hart & Louise Loewen began meeting with a small group in their home in May 1986.
 The sense was that, “since God has done so much in our lives, how much more does he also want to do in other people’s lives”.
 They had a strong vision to see people come to know Jesus, and to experience the healing and freedom that the Holy Spirit brings.
 After 33 years of leading the Penticton Vineyard, Hart retired in 2019.
 Mike Fornwald is our new Lead Pastor; we are excited to continue to walk with Jesus under his leadership.

 Along with a real emphasis on worship, the church has continued to press in to doing the words and the works of Jesus.
-They have had the privilege of seeing numerous people come to faith in Jesus, and experience physical and spiritual healing from the Father.
+We have had the privilege of seeing numerous people come to faith in Jesus, and experience physical and spiritual healing from the Father.

 Since its inception, Penticton Vineyard has grown and as a result has met in seven different locations.
 We have been in our present facility since March, 2003.

 We count it a real privilege to be one part of the larger body of Christ in Penticton, and see ourselves as serving along with the rest of the city pastors and churches to see the Kingdom of God advanced in Penticton and area.